joshem/EC601_DeepLearning/README.md

 After this, you can go to Kaggle and search for datasets.
 I used the famous Stanford cars dataset.
 I also used a trains dataset.

 In order to implement my ML design, I used Tensor Flow licensed programming, and have properly cited as such.
 The tf_retrain.py is based on the retrain.py found here: 'https://github.com/tensorflow/hub/blob/master/examples/image_retraining/retrain.py/'.
 This trains a model to recognize against multiple classes, in which training data is pre-sorted into directories within the working directory.
 For my design, I had a cars directory and train directory in the same folder as tf_retrain.py.
 Note that retrain takes a significant amount of time, so I significantly reduced the sample size of the Stanford dataset to only 2000 pictures.
-The dataset of trains only had ~1000 images, but some had to be culled due to no longer existing.
+The dataset of trains only had ~1000 images.
 To run retrain, run the following: python3 tf_retrain.py --image_dir /PATH/TO/MY/TRAINING/DATA